 - Edwards T, Smith JD, Smith RJ, Elston J. Chapter 3 Cultural Perspectives, in Australia’s Rural and Remote Health: A social justice perspective.
 Smith JD (ed) 2nd edition, Tertiary Press, Melbourne.

-- Online Cultural Orientation Plan for Health Professionals (Flyer) (WA Country Health Service, Disability Services Commission and Combined University Centre for Rural Health): http://lms.cucrh.uwa.edu.au/moodle/
+- Aboriginal Cultural Orientation - online e-Learning developed by WA Country Health Service, Disability Services Commission and Combined University Centre for Rural Health: http://lms.cucrh.uwa.edu.au/login/index.php (you will need to create a log in on the CUCRH website).